 Intralot.
-As at December 31, 2022 and 2021, POSC and TGTI have contracts with Intralot Inc., a company subsidiary domiciled in Atlanta, Georgia, for the supply of hardware, operating system software and terminals and the required training required to operate the system.
+POSC and TGTI have contracts with Intralot Inc., a company subsidiary domiciled in Atlanta, Georgia, for the supply of hardware, operating system software and terminals and the required training required to operate the system.
 In consideration, POSC and TGTI shall pay Intralot a pre-agreed percentage of the revenue generated by the terminals from PCSO's conduct of online lottery operations.
-The Contract shall continue as long as POSC's and TGTI's ELA with PCSO are in effect.
+The contract has been extended, with POSC extending until September 30, 2023 and TGTI extending until March 31, 2022.
+These contracts were no longer extended, thereafter.